mwidjaja1/DSOnMacARM/README.md

 - Gensim: No support, no visibility on ETA
 - Keras: Just no.
 - MKL
-- Torchaudio: A support package for PyTorch, TorchAudio cannot be installed in an ARM version of Python
+- Torchaudio or Torchtext: support packages for PyTorch, both Torchaudio or Torchtext cannot be installed in an ARM version of Python
 - Umap-learn
 - XGBoost: no official [conda ARM version available](https://pypi.org/project/xgboost/), but can be installed from [pip sources](https://towardsdatascience.com/install-xgboost-and-lightgbm-on-apple-m1-macs-cb75180a2dda)